Server requirements

 The minimum server configuration is:

-Almost certainly you will need more disk for a production system especially if you are capturing images and video.
-However apart from the disk, for most organisations, using Smap for M&E, this small server will be adequate.
+You will almost certainly need more disk for a production system, especially if you are capturing images and video.
+Apart from disk, this small server is adequate for most organisations using Smap for M&E.

 In postgresql.conf: